Search

 Which came first – Bone graft or Membrane?

-What membrane materials exist?
-How do they compare?
+What materials exist, and how do they compare?

-Before implant restoration became widespread Guided Tissue Regeneration (GTR) procedures were offered which utilised dental membranes to exclude gingival tissue from occupying a periodontal pocket giving bone periodontal tissues the space and time to regenerate.
-The first barrier membranes (expanded ptfe AKA GoreTex) created the required healing compartment, yet required a second procedure to remove.
-These materials were associated with a high incidence of dehiscence and infection prompting the development of bioresorbable matrix barriers by Gottlow and co-workers in the late 1980s.
+Before implant restoration became widespread, Guided Tissue Regeneration (GTR) procedures were offered, which utilised dental membranes to exclude gingival tissue from occupying a periodontal pocket giving bone and periodontal tissues the space and time to regenerate.
+The first barrier membranes (expanded PTFE AKA GoreTex) created the required healing compartment, yet required a second procedure to remove.
+These materials were associated with a high incidence of dehiscence and infection, prompting the development of bioresorbable matrix barriers by Gottlow and co-workers in the late 1980s.

 Image shown: